Reconnecting with your Roots: Holding Loss and Legacy

 • Week 3: Expressing Grief Through Movement & Art

-Use movement and art to release emotions, experience bilateral drawing for emotional flow, and share and witness each other’s journeys in a safe space.
+Use somatic practice and art to release emotions, experience bilateral drawing for emotional flow, and share and witness each other’s journeys in a safe space.

 • Week 4: Meaning-Making & Honouring What Remains